Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

 Our first stop will be at Qalaat MGouna could be a city in Tinghir Territory, Dra-Tafilalt, Morocco.
-This town constitutes a financial and social center for the region, for its exceptionally vivified nature.
-Kalaat M’Gouna is most known for the “Roses Celebration” which takes put within the city each year in May, It keeps going 7 days to celebrate the season of roses in Dadès and M’Goun.
+This town constitutes a financial and social center for the region, of its exceptionally vivified nature.
+Kalaat M’Gouna is most known for the “Roses Celebration” which takes put within the city each year in May, It keeps going for 7 days to celebrate the season of roses in Dadès and M’Goun.

 In 2015, the number of guests at the celebration comes to 300,000.
 Amid the celebration, individuals from all over the world came to Kelaat M’Gouna to find its excellence and its rose items that run from the aroma, of rose water, and oil, to cosmetic items, conjointly to encounter the warmth and the neighborliness of its liberal local people.
 The celebration is additionally an opportunity for the guests to investigate the painstaking work and rural items of the region.

 After visiting Rose Village, we will hit the road to Dades Gorges, The Dadès Gorges are a series of rugged channel gorges carved out by the Dadès Waterway in Morocco.
 The river starts within the Tall Atlas run of the Atlas mountains, streaming some 350 kilometers southwest before joining the Draa River at the edge of the Sahara.
 The many-colored dividers of the gorges extend anywhere from 200 to 500 meters,